raewtf/raewtf.github.io/_posts/2025-04-08-traffic-jam-manual.md

 - Thanks — Tengu, Toad, 2DArray, Lav, and the rest of the Playdate Squad!

 # Changelog

+## Version 1.0.4
+### 05.19.2025

+- Floored car movement to prevent flashing of dither patterns
+- Level end logic no longer plays out during game over sequence (which could result in boosted stats)
+- Tweaked achievements slightly — instead of 50/100/250/500, score barriers are now 50/100/200/250 in both modes
+- Fixed bug where slide menu options may persist upon entering the Credits screen
+- Added "crank (+90)" and "crank (-90)" control options.

 ## Version 1.0.3
 ### 04.28.2025